WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

   processing?
 Zach Tellman points out in his talk ([linked below](#refs)) that buffer space can be traded for latency and throughput improvements.
-Perhaps Wallaroo pipelines may stall for too long, with processing steps idle while waiting for upstream steps to resume sending after back-pressure has been released?
+Perhaps Wallaroo pipelines may stall for too long, with some processing steps idle while waiting for upstream steps to resume sending after back-pressure has been released?

 These open questions drive my interest in test infrastructure: I